 Administration Requirements for BEST Tests

 Providers must administer both the BEST Plus 2.0 and a literacy screening tool, either the BEST Literacy or a locally developed standardized literacy screening tool, to all individuals to ensure valid assessment of reading, writing, listening, and speaking.
-For an example of a standardized literacy screening tool, see the Standardized Literacy Screening Tool Example section. an individual exhibits no literacy skills whatsoever, providers may forgo administering the BEST Literacy test and instead administer a standardized literacy screening tool.
-All individuals must be administered the BEST 2.0, an assessment of English listening and speaking skills, regardless of their ability to complete the standardized literacy screening tool, or the BEST Literacy test.
+For an example of a standardized literacy screening tool, see the Standardized Literacy Screening Tool Example section.
+If an individual exhibits no literacy skills whatsoever, providers must administer a standardized literacy screening tool, and, depending on the individual’s level of literacy, they may forgo administering the BEST Literacy test.
+All individuals, however, must be administered the BEST 2.0, an assessment of English listening and speaking skills, regardless of their ability to complete the standardized literacy screening tool or the BEST Literacy test.

 BEST Plus 2.0